Anne Gray McCready: Works

-Anne Gray McCready worked as an editor on several Dungeons & Dragons game products from 1984-1986.
-She also did design and author work on modules such as Mystery of the Snow Pearls and Red Sonja Unconquered.
-Her editing work includes products from the Greyhawk, Ravenloft, Dragonlance, Forgotten Realms, and Birthright product lines.
+Gray McCready worked as an editor on several Dungeons & Dragons game products from 1984-1986.
+She also did design and writing for D&D adventures such as Mystery of the Snow Pearls and Red Sonja Unconquered.
+Her editing work included products from the Greyhawk, Ravenloft, Dragonlance, Forgotten Realms, and Birthright product lines.
+She also designed the board games All My Children and Crosscheck.